 Revenue from the rendering of services is recognised at the point in time in which the service is provided to the customer.
-Maintenance and support contracts usually extend for one year.
+Maintenance and support contracts extend for between one and five years.
 Revenue is respect to these services are generally recognised overtime as the customer simultaneously receives and consumes the benefits of the services as the Group provides the services.
 Where amounts are invoiced before revenue is earned, a deferred revenue liability is brought to account.
 These contract liabilities reflect the consideration received in respect of unsatisfied performance obligations.